From Bright Pattern Documentation

 replace(string, search_pattern, replace_pattern, flags)

 Performs search and replace in the input string.
-It returns the string with replacements performed.
+It returns the modified string after replacements are made.

 Parameters:

-• search_pattern - The regular expression pattern to be matched in the input string.
-The list of supported patterns can be found in the table below.
-Note the extra \ in escapes.
-This is necessary in order to allow literal insertions of " and new line symbols.
+• search_pattern - The regular expression pattern to match against the string argument.
+The list of supported patterns can be found in the table Pattern Types below.

-• replace_pattern - The text to insert instead of matched text according to search pattern. \\0 - \\9 are allowed in replacements.
+• replace_pattern - The text to insert in place of the text matched by the search pattern. \\1 - \\9 may be used to backreference captured character groups defined in the search_pattern.

-• flags - Denoted one or more of the following additional conditions:
+• flags - Specify one or more of the following flags:

 round(floating_number, precision)